mdrhmn/itsmeray-v2/content/posts/and-then-what/index.md

 Leaders are almost expected to apply this mental model, especially when dealing with a crisis at work.

 For example, should a manager micromanage to quickly resolve an issue at the cost of increased dependency by their team memebrs, or should they entrust their team to do it as a way to empower them at the expense of longer time taken?

+Ask yourself: Is it better to optimize for long-term gain at the cost of short-term pain?

 Naturally, 1 question that popped into my head when discovering this mindset is: **How do you differentiate between this and overthinking?**